 - engage in the community and society.

-The Bachelor of Science in Engineering with a major in industrial engineering requires a minimum of 129 s.h. of credit, including three 0 s.h. seminars.
-Students must have a g.p.a. of at least 2.00 in all college work used to satisfy degree requirements as well as on all coursework attempted at the University of Iowa.
+The Bachelor of Science in Engineering (BSE) with a major in industrial engineering requires a minimum of 128 s.h. of credit, including two 0 s.h. departmental seminars.
+At the time of graduation, students must have a cumulative grade-point average of at least 2.00 in all college work used to complete degree requirements and in all UI coursework in order to be awarded the BSE.

 Major Requirements

-Major requirements include a set of common courses (40 s.h.), at least 11 s.h. in engineering fundamentals elective courses, three departmental seminars (0 s.h.), and one capstone design course (4 s.h.).
+Major requirements include a set of common courses (40 s.h.), at least 11 s.h. in engineering fundamentals elective courses, a systems elective (3 s.h.), two departmental seminars (0 s.h.), and one capstone design course (4 s.h.).

 Common Courses